Why are flags in Ohio flying at half-staff? - NewsBreak

 COLUMBUS, Ohio (WCMH) — Ohio Gov. Mike DeWine has ordered flags across the state be flown at half-staff in honor of the victims of the mass shooting in Highland Park, Illinois, on July 4.

 In an order issued Tuesday, DeWine said flags on all public buildings and ground across the state were to fly at half-staff until sunset on July 9.
-DeWine’s office said the order was issued in accordance with a similar order from President Joe Biden .Suspect wore disguise, blended in with crowd after shooting from rooftop and killing 7, wounding 30 in Highland Park
+DeWine’s office said the order was issued in accordance with a similar order from President Joe Biden.Asleep with an AK: Columbus police pull ski mask, guns and more from running car